dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 ## &#x1f48e; [Strategy](#strategy)

 Strategy is really about the composition of tactics at various levels.
-Business and life are can be viewed through the lens of game theory.
+Business and life can be viewed through the lens of game theory.
 Both are a mix of turn-based and real-time games.
 In life, one chooses their objectives to optimize on based on their model of the world, usually fairly early on.
 Some people possess far more cognition and metacognition, which both greatly extend your ability to assess and model the world.
 The earlier you cognitively develop, the better.
 Doing so equips you with the meta-tools you need to construct the model you'll use to search for meaning in life, for your own purpose.
 In business, you optimize on other factors and objectives, like value, opportunity, diversity, control, risk, security and time.

 As a generalized concept, strategy is about the composition of tactics at various levels.
 Reusable tactics are the best: if you've found